elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## HTML Encoding

 - HTML encoding is the process of replacing HTML special characters with a coded replacements
-  - This allows HTML to be treated as text and NOT markup by the browser
+  - This forces HTML to be treated as raw text and NOT as executable markup by the browser
-  - For example "<" is encoded as "&lt;"
+  - For example "<" is encoded as "\&lt;"
 - In the persistent XSS example, the injected payload was
 ```html
 Well thought out essay, loved it!!